MikheyevLab/ecology-textbook/book/content/theory_of_interactions.md

 width: 600px
 align: center
 ---
-Figure 8.2.
 Time course of competition, one example
 ```

 Here, species 2, in red, grows faster, gains the advantage early, and rises to a high level.
 Species 1, in blue, grows more slowly but eventually rises and, because of the mutual inhibition between species in competition, drives back the population of Species 2.
 The two species eventually approach a joint carrying capacity.